What is lung cancer?

 Lung cancer is the leading cause of cancer death and the fifth most common cancer diagnosed in Australia excluding non-melanoma cancers.
 It is responsible for almost one in five cancer deaths in Australia.

-In 2016, 12,216 new cases of lung cancer (including small cell and non-small cell lung cancers) were diagnosed in Australia.
-This accounts for close to 9% of all cancers diagnosed.
+Lung cancer is the fifth most common cancer in Australia and accounts for 9% of all cancers.
+It was estimated that there would be 3,258 new cases of lung cancer diagnosed in Australian in 2020.
 The risk of being diagnosed with lung cancer in Australia by age 85 is 1 in 13 for men and 1 in 21 for women.

 There are two main types of lung cancer: